 To add a shortcut to the desktop, drag and drop the applications icon or Start menu entry while holding the right mouse button depressed, then select "Create Shortcut Here" in the popup menu.
 Listed below are some shortcuts you might want to add to the System Maintenance area of your desktop.

 Accessories | System Tools: Disk Cleanup

 Accessories | System Tools: Disk Defragmenter

-right-click on an empty area of the desktop and select "Line Up Icons" in the popup menu that appears.
+When you have completed arranging your desktop shortcuts to your satisfaction, right-click on an empty area of the desktop and select "Line Up Icons" in the popup menu that appears.

 After you have become accustomed to this new desktop arrangement, you will be able to quickly access all your frequently used applications, folders, and files.
 This will make your work faster and easier.